 Discussion

 What ‘English’ then, does the IELTS test actually test?
 We argue the above theory and data show that IELTS tests a decontextualized and neutralised ‘English’ whose content is linked with ideological elements of spontaneity and grammatical accuracy.
 Not only may these elements not be of relevance to the subjects we researched above, but those subjects instead had their own unique ideological and psychological elements that underpinned their use of ‘English’.
 Furthermore, they had unique vocabulary, they appropriated vocabulary in a unique way, and they had unique non-textual elements.
-The IELTS test cannot test any of these elements, and it is on this basis that we challenge the power our HE institutions accord to the IELTS test to show the preparedness of students ‘English’.
+The IELTS test cannot test any of these elements, and it is on this basis that we challenge the power our HE institutions accord to the IELTS test to show the preparedness of students’ ‘English’.

 We argue there are a number of implications of our HE institutions relying on and giving the power they do to the IELTS test as a determiner of the ‘English’ preparedness of students.
 We argue that firstly we are giving the wrong message to students and staff by saying that students’ ‘English’ is prepared to study here based on their attainment of a prescribed score in IELTS.
 Thus, when students struggle, they may feel it is their own fault, or perhaps that they have been misled.
 Staff, in comparison, may feel the test is not working or that the institution needs to ‘up the prescribed IELTS score’ for admissions when actually, as the above data arguably shows, their IELTS score may well have nothing to do with their students’ ‘English’ preparedness.
 What then, is the solution?
 We suggest reallocating this power to subject specialists in the institutions.
 We propose students be tested and assessed in ‘English’ through the subject content and subject context they will be going on to study, and that this be assessed and marked by subject specialists.
-Only in this way can we accurately judge the preparedness of students ‘English’ to study in English on their subject degrees in terms of the unique vocabulary, the unique appropriation of vocabulary, the individual ideological and psychological elements, and the key non-textual elements surrounding or supplanting the ‘English’ used.
+Only in this way can we accurately judge the preparedness of students’ ‘English’ to study in English on their subject degrees in terms of the unique vocabulary, the unique appropriation of vocabulary, the individual ideological and psychological elements, and the key non-textual elements surrounding or supplanting the ‘English’ used.

 Conclusion